Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 Domain 5: Ethics and Professionalism

-Adopt and apply ethical principles for public health research and decisions on social justice and equity in the global environment.
-Conduct research that requires Institutional Review Board approval.
+Apply ethical principles for public health research and decisions on social justice and equity in the global environment.

 Domain 6: Community/Cultural Orientation